CameronSWilliamson/MinecraftDiscordChat/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-This is a Spigot server plugin that unifies the world of a minecraft server with the complexities of a Discord Server.
-Users can create areas in Minecraft that link to a discord voice channel such that when they enter an area they are moved to the corresponding voice channel and when they leave they are returned to the default voice channel.
-This allows for a more immersive experience for users of the server.
-In addition, user's chat messages in Minecraft are redirected to a discord text channel and vice versa.
-This allows for a more seamless experience for users of the server.
+This Spigot server plugin unifies the world of Minecraft with the complexities of a Discord server.
+Users can create areas in specific Minecraft servers that link to a Discord voice channel.
+When players enter a new area in-game, they are moved to the corresponding voice channel and return to the default voice channel after exiting.
+In addition, user’s chat messages in Minecraft are redirected to a discord text channel and vice versa.
+This allows for a more immersive and seamless experience for users of the server.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>